grassdeerdeer/PDE-Solver/README.md

 ### [PDE](#content)

 #### Advection Equation
 The advection equation, also known as the transport equation, describes the change of a physical quantity as it is transported by a fluid flow.
+The advection equation is widely used in fields such as **atmospheric science** to model the transport of temperature, humidity, and pollutants; **oceanography** to describe the movement of salinity and temperature; **environmental science** to simulate the dispersion of pollutants in air and water; and **engineering** to analyze the transport of heat and substances within fluids.

 Its general form is:

 $$
 \frac{\partial \phi}{\partial t}+ \mathbf{v} \cdot \nabla \phi=0